Land of Eire: A Bucket List Trip to Ireland

 The Republic of Ireland (member of the EU) is about the size of South Carolina, while Northern Ireland (part of Great Britain in the north) has the area of West Virginia.
 The Republic of Ireland uses the Euro and metric system, whereas Northern Ireland’s currency is the English Pound, and measurements are in the Imperial system.

 Dublin, the largest city, is in the southeast.
-Very old, it has beautiful parks and historic buildings like St. Patrick’s cathedral.
-There are pubs everywhere, particularly in the ancient Temple Bar area near the river and Trinity College.
+Very old, it has beautiful parks and historic buildings like St. Patrick’s Cathedral.
+You can get a pint of Guinness in one of the pubs that seem to be everywhere, like in the ancient Temple Bar area near the river and Trinity College.

-On our recent trip we headed west to the Southwest coast, our small group using a driver provided by our travel agent.
-We covered only a tiny fraction of what there is to see in these beautiful countries.
+On our recent trip our small group headed for the Southwest coast, using a driver provided by our travel agent.
+Although we saw a lot, we covered only a tiny fraction of what there is to see here.

-Staying in the tiny coastal town of Ballyvaughan, we used that as a base to experience Ireland’s most popular tourist attraction, the Cliffs of Moher.
-Those towering cliffs fall to the crashing ocean below, and careful observers might see seabirds including puffins.
+We used the tiny coastal town of Ballyvaughan as a base to explore the area, including Ireland’s most popular tourist attraction, the Cliffs of Moher.
+The towering cliffs fall hundreds of feet to the crashing ocean below, and careful observers might see seabirds including puffins.

 In Northern Ireland the Giant’s Causeway, with its amazing stone columns, is the number 2 tourist attraction on the Island.

-Sheep and cattle are everywhere in the burren near Doolin, where limestone stewn from the steep hillsides goes down to he raging surf below.
-Doolin is a tiny village on the coast with a beautiful beach and rocks.
-We got there driving on narrow lanes enclosed by ancient stone walls and lush vegetation.
-Both sides of the road featured heather and brilliant red blossoms of wild fuchsia.
-The narrowness of the lanes is a good reason not to try to rent a car and drive yourself, because of the harrowing experience of driving on the left hand side while a giant truck passes from the other direction.
+Sheep and cattle graze everywhere in the burren near Doolin, where limestone stewn from the steep hillsides goes down to the raging surf below.
+See the excellent NY Times article, “Exploring the Vast Rocky Coast of Western Ireland” for more.
+The road to Doolin, a tiny village on the coast, is a narrow lane enclosed by ancient stone walls and lined by heather and brilliant red blossoms of wild fuchsia.
+The narrowness of the lanes is a good reason not to try to rent a car and drive yourself, which becomes quite clear when a giant truck passes from the other direction, and you are on the left hand side of the road.

 After a few days there we moved on to the Dingle Peninsula.
 Dingle itself was the most charming town on our trip, filled to overflowing with old time pubs and handcraft shops.
 Don’t miss the amazing seafood at the Fish Box or the pub atmosphere at places like Peter Geaney’s.
-The Dingle Peninsula goes along a narrow road high above the sea, exposing fantastic scenery from high above.
-Don’t miss the Blasket Island Museum, which documents the lives of the hardy folks who inhabited these islands off the coast for hundreds of years until all left in the 1950’s.
+You can explore the Dingle Peninsula’s fantastic scenery from a narrow road high above the sea.
+Don’t miss the Blasket Island Museum, which documents the lives of the hardy folks who inhabited these islands off the coast for hundreds of years, until the few survivors left in the 1950’s.

 The Dingle Peninsula has been the site of some Star Wars movies.
 Ryans Daughter was filmed along the beautiful sand beaches just up the road in Inch.